 People living in Chula Vista know it as the lemon capital of the world.
 Between its family-friendly neighborhoods and comparably low cost of living, it’s a popular place in the county to raise children.

 Everything about Oceanside screams California living.
-Beautiful beaches, great places to eat, and oceanview neighborhoods all come standard with this San Diego suburb.
+Gorgeous beaches, great places to eat, and oceanview neighborhoods all come standard with this San Diego suburb.

 Escondido is marketed as the “City of Choice”.
-On the outskirts of the big city, you’ll experience less traffic and fewer people, but still retain the beauty and experience of living in southern California.
+On the outskirts of the big city, you’ll experience less traffic and fewer people.
+However, this spot still retains the beauty and essence of living in southern California.

 There’s nothing bad to say about Carlsbad.
-As one of the fastest growing cities in California for many years, it has charm in all the right places with most residences offering a view of the ocean with a quick look out your door or window.
+As one of the fastest-growing cities in California for many years, it has charm in all the right places.
+Most residences offer a view of the ocean with a quick look out your door or window.

 A Tourism and Vacation Hot Spot

-If you find yourself in Escondido, a visit to the breathtaking Safari Park may in order.
-While a weekend in Oceanside gives you access to the weekly Sunset Market, as well as the longest wooden pier along the entire west coast.
+If you find yourself in Escondido, visiting the breathtaking Safari Park may be in order.
+A weekend in Oceanside gives you access to the weekly Sunset Market and the longest wooden pier along the entire west coast.